 Additional cost items not provided by the project #

 - Customer team training (could be added as an additional service)

 - Unified Messaging (US) features cannot be used in a hybrid solution in conjunction with Microsoft 365.
 If you use this feature in your infrastructure, additional settings can be required depending on the solution you are using.

 Upon completion of the project, we will provide a project closeout report.
 This document will indicate the final project status, including acceptance criteria matching, outstanding issues (if any), and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.

-- You must have an Office 365 tenant with Exchange Online licenses
+- You must have a Microsoft 365 tenant with Exchange Online licenses

 - You must have access to your email domain DNS zone